DataScienceNigeria/DSN-AI-Bootcamp-2024-Qualification-Project-Participation-and-Hackathon/ML with Azure-Python.md

 ## About the Hackathon

 The challenge at hand revolves around the creation of a sophisticated predictive model aimed at determining the likelihood of an individual having heart disease.
 As one of the leading causes of global mortality, detecting heart disease in its early stages is pivotal for enhancing patient outcomes and halting its progression.
-The conventional diagnostic methods often come with substantial costs and time requirements.
+Conventional diagnostic methods often come with substantial costs and time requirements.
 Thus, there exists a pressing need for a cutting-edge predictive model that can evaluate the risk of heart disease utilizing easily accessible patient information.

 ## The Objective